 The dairy processing industry employs over 24,500 Canadians in close to 470 production facilities across the country.
 It is a $16 billion a year industry, which accounts for close to 16% of the total shipments in the Canadian food manufacturing industry.
 The dairy industry as a whole—including both processors and dairy farmers—is the largest of the Canadian supply managed sectors.

 There are several steps to starting in the dairy processing industry.
 In all cases, if you wish to manufacture and market dairy products within your province, you should contact your provincial regulatory authority (e.g. in Quebec: MAPAQ, in Ontario: OMAFRA, in British Columbia: BCCDC, etc.).
-As a food manufacturer, if you are selling interprovincially or internationally, you will need to register with and meet the federal requirements of the Canadian Food Inspection Agency.
-To obtain milk, you will need to contact your provincial dairy marketing board.
+As a food manufacturer, should you consider selling interprovincially or internationally, you will need to register with and meet the federal requirements of the Canadian Food Inspection Agency.
+To obtain milk, contact your provincial milk marketing board.

 Dairy products imported into Canada are subject to the controls under Canada’s Export and Import Permits Act which is managed by Global Affairs Canada.
 For more information, please refer to the Global Affairs Canada website.

 In some countries, including the United States and a number in the European Union, the production of dairy is subsidized by government.
 This is not the case in Canada.

 Rather, the Canadian dairy industry is supply managed: a regulatory policy which ensures supply does not exceed demand.
 It means that Canadian dairy producers are provided with a stable income, dairy processors always have a reliable source of milk, and consumers can expect relatively stable prices at the grocery store regardless of season.
 Critics of supply management claim that consumers do not get a comparable price for their dairy products to those in the United States.